cako/pdfnoter/README.md

 Example
 -------
-The most simple note is this one:
+The simplest note is this one:

     <begin:note>
-    1, 5cm, 1cm, 1cm
+    1, 5cm, 1cm, 2cm
     This as complicated as notes get!
     <end:note>

+It produces a 5cm wide container on page 1cm from the left and 2cm from the top of page 1.

 Another note, found in [example.tex](https://github.com/cako/pdfnoter/blob/master/example.tex) produces the following PDF given the background *lorem ipsum* dummy PDF.